-The ACF Peter Rawlinson Conservation Award celebrates individuals and groups who have made an outstanding voluntary contribution to protecting the environment in Australia.
+The ACF Peter Rawlinson Conservation Award celebrates individuals and groups who have made an outstanding voluntary contribution to protecting Australia's natural environment.

 Established in 1992, the annual award is given in memory of former ACF Councillor Peter Rawlinson — a zoologist, lecturer in biological science and tireless campaigner for our living world.

 Nominations for the 2023 award are now closed.

 Individuals or groups (excluding ACF staff and Councillors) can be nominated for their voluntary achievements at a local or national level.

 The winner will receive a $3,000 prize.
 Entries are judged on the significance of the issues addressed, the outcomes achieved and the challenges overcome.